MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/hartree-fock.md

 For this reason, the [Broombridge schema](xref:microsoft.quantum.libraries.chemistry.schema.spec) used to input quantum chemistry Hamiltonians into the chemistry library incorporates a field that gives Hartree–Fock data if available.
 This is useful not only as a diagnostic, but also because it allows the correlation energy to be reported, which is the difference between the Hartree–Fock energy and the true ground state energy as yielded by full-configuration interaction simulations or quantum computation.

-The Hartree-Fock state may also be reconstructed from a `FermionHamiltonian`  as follows.
+The Hartree-Fock state may also be reconstructed from an instance of the `FermionHamiltonian` class as follows.
 ```csharp
 // We initialize a fermion Hamiltonian.
 var fermionHamiltonian = new FermionHamiltonian();